vicras/Leverx/DealerStat/README.md

 ## USE CASE:

-General user use case:
+General use cases:

-1) A trader registers on the site, adds the desired items.
-The administrator reviews the content and accepts or rejects the posting request.
+1) A Trader registers on the site and lists the items for sale.
+The Administrator decides whether the request is valid or not.

-2) An anonymous user comes to the site, looks at the offers of a certain trader, leaves his feedback about the trader.
+2) An Anonymous comes to the site, looks at the offers of a certain Trader and leaves his/her feedback about the Trader.
-   The administrator reviews the review and accepts or rejects the request to post it.
+   The Administrator decides whether the feedback may be posted or not.

-3) An anonymous user comes to the site, does not find the desired trader and registers his account, if necessary, with in-game items and reviews for him.
-The administrator verifies the information and accepts or rejects the request to publish it.
+3) In case Anonymous does not find the desired Trader, he/she can register trader's account and list the items for sale/leave feedback, if necessary.
+The administrator verifies the information and accepts or rejects the publication request.

 ## REGISTRATION:

-To register on the service, you must use a **valid** email address.
+To register on the platform, you must use a **valid** email address.
-After registration, a letter will be sent to the mailing address for the registration account.
+After registration, a confirmation letter will be sent to it.
-Also, the email address will be used if the user forgets the password and decides to change it.
+Besides, the email address will be used in case of password recovery.
-The link in such letters is valid for **24 hours**.
+The link in confirmation letters is valid for **24 hours**.

 ## MAIN TECHNOLOGIES:

-* Application is built in **REST style** using Spring Framework
+* **REST style** with Spring Framework
-* Used the **Spring MVC** development pattern
+* **Spring MVC** development pattern
-* Authorization and authentication was carried out using **Spring security**, using **JWT** technology.
+*  **Spring security** and **JWT** for authorization and authentication.
-* **MySQL** Database is used to store user data, interaction with which occurs through the **ORM** model using **Hibernate**.
+* **MySQL** Database for used data storage.
+The interaction with database is implemented through the **ORM** model using **Hibernate**.
-* Standard **EE Mail service** is used to send emails
+* Standard **EE Mail service** for mailing
-* Emails are Mime message, the **Thymeleaf** template engine is used to generate them when the application is running
+* **Thymeleaf** for confirmation emails(Mime messages) generation
-* **Redis** is used for fast data retrieval
+* **Redis** for fast data retrieval
-* Used **Java 11**
+* **Java 11**
-* **Lombok** project was used to reduce Boilerplate code
+* **Lombok** for Boilerplate code reducing
-* **Log4j** is used for logging
+* **Log4j** for logging
-* For integration testing and unit testing, the following is used:
+* Integration testing and unit testing:
     - hamcrest
     - mokito
     - junit-jupiter